Mgithub89/Work-Day-Scheduler/README.md

  ## About The Project

   The objective of this project is to create a simple daily planner application that allows a user to save events for each standard business hour of the day based on a user acceptance criteria.
   This app displays current day at the top of the callendar by using **Moment.js** and allows a user to create a schedule for each colored time block that indicates whether it is in the past(grey colored), present(red colored) or future(green colored) based on time of the day.
-The user can also save each time block input text  in local storage by clicking the save button.
+The user can also edit the event and save each hours schedule in local storage by clicking the save button.

 ## Mock-Up
 ![Ui](Capture.PNG)

 ## Built With
    *  HTML
+   *  CSS
    *  Bootstrap - CSS Framework
    *  Jquery - JavaScript Library
    *  Moment.js - JavaScript Library